rdpackages/rdpackages.github.io/rdlocrand/index.md

 ### Software and Implementation

-- Cattaneo, Titiunik and Vazquez-Bare (2016): [Inference in Regression Discontinuity Designs under Local Randomization](https://rdpackages.github.io/references/Cattaneo-Titiunik-VazquezBare_2016_Stata.pdf), _Stata Journal_ 16(2): 331-367.
+- Cattaneo, Titiunik and Vazquez-Bare (2016): [Inference in Regression Discontinuity Designs under Local Randomization](https://rdpackages.github.io/references/Cattaneo-Titiunik-VazquezBare_2016_Stata.pdf).<br>
+_Stata Journal_ 16(2): 331-367.

 ### Technical and Methodological

-- Cattaneo, Frandsen and Titiunik (2015): [Randomization Inference in the Regression Discontinuity Design: An Application to Party Advantages in the U.S. Senate](https://rdpackages.github.io/references/Cattaneo-Frandsen-Titiunik_2015_JCI.pdf), _Journal of Causal Inference_ 3(1): 1-24.
+- Cattaneo, Frandsen and Titiunik (2015): [Randomization Inference in the Regression Discontinuity Design: An Application to Party Advantages in the U.S. Senate](https://rdpackages.github.io/references/Cattaneo-Frandsen-Titiunik_2015_JCI.pdf).<br>
+_Journal of Causal Inference_ 3(1): 1-24.

-- Cattaneo, Titiunik and Vazquez-Bare (2017): [Comparing Inference Approaches for RD Designs: A Reexamination of the Effect of Head Start on Child Mortality](https://rdpackages.github.io/references/Cattaneo-Titiunik-VazquezBare_2017_JPAM.pdf), _Journal of Policy Analysis and Management_ 36(3): 643-681.
-[Replication Files]().
+- Cattaneo, Titiunik and Vazquez-Bare (2017): [Comparing Inference Approaches for RD Designs: A Reexamination of the Effect of Head Start on Child Mortality](https://rdpackages.github.io/references/Cattaneo-Titiunik-VazquezBare_2017_JPAM.pdf).<br>
+_Journal of Policy Analysis and Management_ 36(3): 643-681.

 <br><br>